 Is your autistic boyfriend ignoring you?
 Learn why this might be happening, how to cope, and how to support your relationship with empathy and understanding.

-When you're in a relationship with someone on the autism spectrum, you may sometimes find yourself struggling to understand certain behaviors, such as when your autistic boyfriend appears to ignore you.
-It’s important to recognize that behaviors often associated with autism—such as social withdrawal, emotional distancing, or difficulties with communication—may not be intentional, nor are they a reflection of his feelings toward you.
+When you're in a relationship with someone on the autism spectrum, you may sometimes find yourself struggling to understand certain behaviors — such as when your autistic boyfriend appears to ignore you.
+It's important to recognize that behaviors often associated with autism — social withdrawal, emotional distancing, or difficulties with communication — may not be intentional, and they are rarely a reflection of his feelings toward you.

 Understanding Autism Spectrum Disorder (ASD)